-Trump administration sued to save Liberian immigrant program
+Trump administration is sued over Liberian immigrant program

 - Teen who vaccinated self says anti-vax mom got false info from one source: Facebook

+“Defendant Trump has a history of bigoted remarks and actions that make clear that he holds racial animus against immigrants of color,” according to the lawsuit.

+The program protects about 4,000 Liberian immigrants who came from the African nation to escape environmental disasters, the Ebola virus and war, the organizations said.

+An email seeking comment on the lawsuit was sent to the Justice Department.
 A memo signed by Trump last year says conditions in the country have improved, so the program is no longer needed.

+“We will not stand idly by as immigrants of color are threatened with detention and deportation,” said Ivan Espinoza-Madrigal, executive director of Lawyers for Civil Rights, in an emailed statement.
+“We will not allow the Trump Administration to trample on our dignity and our constitutional rights.
+We will resist all forms of discrimination, and we will hold the Trump Administration accountable for attacking Liberian families.”

+In addition to the 15 Liberian immigrants, the organizations African Communities Together and the UndocuBlack Network are named as plaintiffs.